Estate and Gift Tax and Estate Planning

 Federal estate and gift taxes are part of a unified transfer tax system.
 It is unified because it computes gift and estate taxes using one exemption amount and one rate schedule.
 The unified estate and gift tax system determines the transfer tax payable on an individual’s transfers, including gifts in any year and transfers at death, by taking into account the cumulative transfers made by the individual up to the time of the transfers, i.e., the year when the gifts are made or the year of death.
 Thus the estate or gift tax on a person’s transfers at any time is always imposed by reference to the cumulative transfers made by him or her to date.

-Under the unified system, an individual’s transfers will result in transfer tax liability only if and when the cumulative amount of his or her taxable transfers exceed a specified amount, a single amount that applies to lifetime gifts and transfers at death.
+Under the unified system, an individual’s transfers will result in transfer tax liability only if and when the cumulative amount of his or her taxable transfers exceed a specified amount — a single amount that applies to lifetime gifts and transfers at death.
 That amount is referred to as the “applicable exclusion amount.”
-Federal law shelters transfers up to the applicable exclusion amount from transfer tax by allowing each individual an applicable credit against estate and gift tax.
+Federal law shelters transfer up to the applicable exclusion amount from transfer tax by allowing each individual an applicable credit against estate and gift tax.
 The applicable credit is the amount of tax that would be imposed if the cumulative amount of his or her taxable transfers were equal to the applicable exclusion amount.
-The applicable credit therefore exempts an individual’s transfers from gift and estate tax if his or her total taxable transfers are less than the applicable exclusion amount.
+The applicable credit, therefore, exempts an individual’s transfers from gift and estate tax if his or her total taxable transfers are less than the applicable exclusion amount.

 The taxable gifts of an individual will be subject to gift tax only to the extent that the cumulative amount of his or her taxable gifts is in excess of the applicable exclusion amount.
 Similarly, the taxable transfers of an individual will be subject to estate tax only to the extent that the cumulative amount of his or her transfers, made during his or her lifetime and at death, is in excess of his or her applicable exclusion amount.